pussinboots/vagrant-devel/README.md

 if which java >/dev/null;
 ```

+###Full Provisioner

+The code can be found [here](https://github.com/pussinboots/vagrant-devel/blob/master/provision/project_provision.sh).
-The full provision script will install follow things in that order
+The full provision script will install follow things in that order.

 * java 8 oracle jdk
 * rpm build tool ```apt-get install rpm```